 He later worked as an advisor, conflict, and policy analyst and was instrumental in guiding the organization towards two more agreements The Kafanchan Declaration of Kaduna and the Southern Plateau Inter-Communal Peace Dialogue.

 Prior to working with Government, Salim worked in a multi-national corporation for twelve years, leaving as Customer Service Manager, traveling all over Nigeria, garnering knowledge about people and their lifestyles that he now puts to use in creating peaceful co-existence programs.
 Salim studied Local Government Studies at Kaduna Polytechnic and holds a Master in Public Administration (MPA) from Nasarawa State University, Keffi.
-He is currently studying for a Ph.D in the same field from the same University.
+He has a Ph.D in the same field from the same University.

 Salim is a very passionate conflict and policy analyst and peace advocate and community leader who enjoys a robust relationship and respect from farmers and pastoralists alike in his country Nigeria and in East, North and West Africa.
 Salim was, in 2019, a member of the Directorate of Field Operations in the Presidential Campaign Council, tasked to ensure a violent conflict-free Presidential Election for the whole of Nigeria.